 She knew him.
 Kouga.
 Kagome couldn't remember how, or from where, but she wasn't about to give him up.
 "Let me go!"
 Her words broke in a sob.
 She pounded against the arms caging her.

 Kouga, seeing her tears, renewed his struggle against his captors.
 "She needs me you bastards!
 She needs me!"

 "What should we do Eichiro?"
-Asked a young male voice off to the side.
-It was obvious their distress didn't sit well.
+Asked a young male voice off to the side, their distress obviously not sitting well.

 "Get them both Hiro," a deep answer, fraught with tension and effort, called across the riverbed.
-Its large owner was helping restrain Kouga.
+Its large owner was helping restrain the youkai.
 "None of us can keep this up much longer."

 Quick footsteps approached.
 Before Kagome had time to register new danger or see a clear face, a wet, foul-smelling leaf was pressed over her mouth and nose.
 She shook her head, trying to rid herself of the obstruction, but the hand holding it was firm.

 The world blinked out of focus almost immediately.
 She realized with terror she was being drugged.

 Kagome's vision swam, and the strength ebbed from her body.
 Lolling her head back, the last sound she heard was Kouga, screaming her name over and over.

 And once again, darkness claimed her.